-Furthermore, you can also use CLI interface through Consol port/Telnet/SSH to configure SE59XX.
-Enable the Access Control (please refer to System Setup > Admin Settings), then you can use CLI interface.
+Furthermore, you can also use CLI interface through Console port/Telnet/SSH to configure SE59XX.
+However, you need to enable the Access Control as shown in Figure 4.11 (please refer to System Setup -> Admin Settings in Section 4.14.2) before you can use the CLI interface as shown in Figure 4.12.